written by Raulla S. Mitchell

 - Our first cup of tea, coffee or hot lemon water in the morning.
 Make it your best one of the day.
 A few minutes to peacefully collect our thoughts and reflect on a plan for the day.
 Sit down, relax, sip slowly.
 Smell and taste the flavor and its warmth.
 I love my English Breakfast or Ceylon tea with cream (yes, I said cream not milk, and truth be told, even International Delight flavors absolutely delight me) every morning.
 From time to time, I’ll switch it up with hot lemon water, but I must say, I miss my tea, and will likely grab a cuppa later in the day, so why not start out the day the way I love too?
 Happy hearts make healthy hearts.

 - The love with which we prepare simple healthy meals for ourselves and our families, and look forward to eating together, sharing our experiences, thoughts and feelings of the day.
 We like to play a game we call “What’s the best thing that happened to you today” at dinner.
 Keep it positive.
-We also like to play the animal game “I’m thinking of an animal that starts with the letter ….”
+When our daughter was very young, we liked to play the animal game “I’m thinking of an animal that starts with the letter ….”
 Extinct or living?
 Land, water, air?
 My daughter wins every time, with unusual bird varieties that I’m never really sure exist, but she insists they were on a science test.
 That’s another story.
-I’m not saying we eat dinner together every evening, you know, soccer, band,…can throw family meals to the winds, but we try to come to the table, even over a simple meal.
+I’m not saying we eat dinner together every evening, you know, soccer, band,…can throw family meals to the winds, but we try to come to the table, even over a simple meal, and even when I feel like a short order cook.

 - We often hear about the benefits of the Mediterranean diet.
 My husband bought several books about this diet when it first became the rage over here.
 I was thrilled at his new enthusiasm about healthy eating.
 Not wanting to put a crimp in his passion for delish Italian and Greek dishes (which he was willing to prepare), I felt obliged to explain that this diet goes beyond ingredients.
-Quality of ingredients bought from fresh local merchants each day is a very different thing than frozen, canned or even fresh vegetables purchased in a supermarket a week ago from a long distance away (and if not certified organic, likely sprayed with potentially toxic chemicals).
+Quality of ingredients bought from fresh local merchants each day is a very different thing than frozen, canned or even fresh vegetables purchased in a supermarket a week ago from a long distance (and if not certified organic, likely sprayed with potentially toxic chemicals).
 Eating alone in front of the television or laptop is not the same as eating with family, friends, and lively conversation.
+Sometimes we all find ourselves eating alone, and that’s okay, but it’s always lovely to join friends and family whenever possible.
 Community is an essential ingredient in healthy eating and digestion.
 Happy hearts = happy digestion.
 Meals consumed on the run are metabolized very differently from sit down meals of one hour or more.
 Relaxation is essential to the proper digestion and utilization of the nutrients real food offers to your body.
-Mediterranean recipes are only the start, albeit a very good start, of a much larger picture in explaining the health benefits of this CUISINE and LIFESTYLE.
+Mediterranean recipes are only the start, albeit a very good start, in a much larger picture to explain the health benefits of this CUISINE and LIFESTYLE.

 - 20-30 minutes to relax in a bath, gently cleanse and exfoliate dead surface skin cells with a natural sugar scrub in an elegant fragrance to delight mood and senses.